 Introduction: Ethnicity, race, and socioeconomic status (SES) can result in different outcomes and treatments for patients in all fields of medicine.
-In orthopedic surgery, this appears to be the case in certain areas such as joint replacement and spine surgery; therefore, ethnicity, race, and SES should be included in all studies, when applicable, to ensure proper assessment and treatment for unique patient populations.
-The purpose of this study was to identify published articles in 2019 orthopedic journals and determine if these studies included such documentation within the patient characteristics table.
+In orthopedic surgery, this appears to be the case in certain subspecialties; therefore, ethnicity, race, and SES should be included in all studies, when applicable, to ensure proper treatment for unique patient populations.
+The purpose of this study was to determine the number of articles in top orthopedic journals that included such documentation within the patient characteristics table.

 Methods: Top 2019 orthopedics journals, not including subspecialties, based on impact factors were selected for evaluation.
-These include Clinical Orthopedics and Related Research and The Journal of Bone and Joint Surgery.
-Studies conducted outside the United States, lacking a characteristic table, or were bench research were excluded.
-This study considered race, income, education, and insurance; and quantified the percentage in these social economic descriptors factored into these journal's published studies.
+These include The Journal of Bone and Joint Surgery (JBJS) and Clinical Orthopedics and Related Research (CORR).
+Studies conducted outside the United States and lacking a characteristic table were excluded in addition to any bench research.
+This study considered race, income, education, and insurance and quantified the percentage in which race and ethnicity and these other social economic descriptors factored into these journal's published studies.
 If any of these factors were considered in the study, further investigation was sought to determine their inclusion in a multivariable regression model and to quantify the number of studies which reported the effects.
 We report counts and percentages of reporting status in each journal, and test equality of reporting status distributions between the journals using Fisher exact tests.